 I believe the fact that the same idea keeps inspiring and urging you forward is a big hint and one you shouldn’t ignore!

 Ideas are not accidental

 Is there an idea in your mind that you just can’t forget or walk away from?
 Is there a business idea that makes you too excited to sleep, or is the first thing on your mind every morning?
 How would your world look if you put it into action?

-On one hand you might put energy, effort and money into a business idea that is doomed to fail, or on the other hand, you might miss out if you don’t out energy, effort or money into an idea that has potential.
+The challenge for us as creative and courageous entrepreneurs is to understand the mix between staying comfortable and being daring.
+On one hand you might put energy, effort and money into a business idea that is doomed to fail, or on the other hand, you might miss out if you don’t put energy, effort or money into an idea that has potential.

 You need to think like a scientist who is testing his or her theory.
 You wouldn’t want to sink all your resources into creating the newest cure for malaria and be told by your friends that “it works” when they were really just being nice to you because they couldn’t tell you that your medicine didn’t cure anything.
 No. You would want to see tests, factual responses and results before you invested too much.

-So, the ideas that match your skills, experience and personality are the ideas that you should pay attention to.
-Those are the ideas you should test and validate.
+Not all ideas must be put into action immediately today and you are not obliged to act on every idea that crosses your mind.
+However, ideas that provide solutions to real problems and match your skills, experience and personality are the ideas that you should pay attention to.
+Those are the ideas you should test so that you get clarity on the full business concept.
 Those are the business ideas that you should consider taking from idea to action.
-It is worth thinking about!